chat-sdk/chat-sdk-android/README.md

 ## Hire us to build your next app

 We are now taking on projects, we are a team of full stack developers who are Firebase experts.
-For more information check out our app [development site](https://chat-sdk.github.io/dev/).
+For more information check out our [consulting site](https://chat-sdk.github.io/hire-us/).

 ## Quick Start